-Lecture 1 hour.
-Laboratory 5 hours.
+Lecture 2 hours.
+Laboratory 4 hours.
+Formerly Dance 803.
+Credit not given for both courses.
 Prerequisite: Dance Studies 802 with a grade of "C" or better.

-This class continues the dancers development and progression in all areas of modern dance techniques; including musicality, expressivity, dynamic alignment and incorporation of biomechanics principles.
-The course also includes theory, historical context, terminology of dance theater and instruction in the design elements of space, time and energy.
-This course will allow aspiring dancers to deepen their range in technique, performance dynamics, the craft of choreography and artistic expression.
-Students will begin to distinguish their artistry from their technique.
+This course continues the dancers' development and progression in all areas of modern dance techniques; including musicality, expressivity, dynamic alignment and incorporation of biomechanics principles.
+Content includes theory, historical context, terminology of dance theater and instruction in the design elements of space, time and energy.
+Students deepen their range in technique, performance dynamics, the craft of choreography and artistic expression and begin to distinguish their artistry from their technique.